Heart Evangelista: 2008–present: GMA Artist Center

 In early 2008, Evangelista signed a two-year exclusive contract with the GMA Network through the GMA Artist Center.
-Under the management of her father, Rey Ongpauco, and Annabelle Rama, Evangelista was formally introduced to the network on April 27, 2008.
-Under the GMA Network, Evangelista continued to headline television dramas and fantaserye (fantasy series).
+Under the management of her father, Rey Ongpauco, and Annabelle Rama.
 She started her first show Codename: Asero as the leading lady of Richard Gutierrez.

-She played a role as one of the twins in the fantaserye Luna Mystika.
-Evangelista also appeared on her first afternoon TV soap Sine Novela: Ngayon at Kailanman which aired its final episode in September 2009.
-In late 2009 – early 2010, she starred in a primetime Koreanovela TV series, Full House.
-Evangelista was a regular host of the now-defunct musical variety show on GMA, Party Pilipinas.
+She played one of the twins in the fantaserye Luna Mystika and in the first afternoon TV soap Sine Novela: Ngayon at Kailanman until 2009.
+She appeared in a TV series, Full House, Party Pilipinas, Puso ng Pasko: Artista Challenge and in Dwarfina.

-She appeared in the Christmas reality show Puso ng Pasko: Artista Challenge on GMA Network, and she played a dwarf on Dwarfina.
-In late 2011, she signed an exclusive contract under Viva Entertainment.

-In 2012, she starred alongside actresses Alessandra De Rossi and Lovi Poe in the TV series Legacy.
-She also was included in the afternoon drama Forever opposite co-star Geoff Eigennmann.
-She then started her next project on Luna Blanca Book 3 onwards till its finale.
-The show is a sequel of her last soap Luna Mystika in 2008 of the same genre.
+In 2012, she starred in the TV series Legacy, the afternoon drama Forever and in Luna Blanca Book 3 till its finale.
 In 2013, she was reunited with De Rossi in the Afternoon soap Magkano Ba ang Pag-ibig? under the direction of Maryo J. de los Reyes.
 In 2015, she and Legacy co-star Lovi Poe were reunited in the soap Beautiful Strangers, a melodrama.
 This was Evangelista's second time working with veteran actress Dina Bonnevie in a series with a huge ensemble cast.
 In 2016, she was reunited with Dwarfina co-star Dennis Trillo in the primetime rom-com Juan Happy Love Story.
 In September 2016, Evangelista experienced a series of depression after the passing of her mentor and 'close friend', former senator Miriam Defensor Santiago.

 In 2017, Evangelista starred in Mulawin vs. Ravena.
 She also starred in My Korean Jagiya, paired with former U-KISS member Alexander Lee.
 The show aired with a total of 105 episodes.

 In 2019, she served as a judge on the seventh season of the reality talent television show StarStruck.
 Evangelista then portrayed a Sorsogon fashion designer and socialite Celeste in the television drama romance series I Left My Heart in Sorsogon (2021–2022).
 She also appeared in the series Bling Empire.

 In August 2023, Evangelista renewed her exclusive contract with GMA Network.

 In 2024, Evangelista will star as Mei in upcoming film Infamous 6 directed by Anthony Hickox.